Environmental Projects for Teens and Classrooms

 Subject: Math Environmental Science Classroom Projects

 Everyone wants to feel like they are part of something bigger than themselves.
-This is a great way to help make a big environmental impact, which can lead to a big impact on our planet.
-When we use less, we can see how it affects the environment.
+This is a great way to help make a big environmental impact, which can lead to a significant impact on our planet.
+When we use less, we can observe the impact on the environment.
 Here is a list of ideas to think about:

-• Calculate how much trash each student generates daily, week, month, and year.
+- Calculate the amount of trash each student generates daily, weekly, monthly, and yearly.

 Environmental Projects: Home Energy Audit